 Grieving is hard.
-Our life energy diminishes, we lose interest in so many things, we hurt.
-Many people go through different phases of grieving and then move past it, while others remain stuck.
+Our life energy diminishes, we lose interest in many things, we hurt.
+Most people go through different phases of grieving and then slowly move past it, while others remain stuck for years.
 They experience prolonged grief.
-If you are caught in grief that doesn't seem to ever end, you may find the following information helpful.
+If you are caught in grief that doesn't end, you may find the following information helpful.

-We can get stuck in one of the stages of grief —such as denial, anger, or depression or just deep unrelenting sadness—and have difficulty finding our way out.
-Sometimes we need additional help to move through prolonged grief and move on in our lives.
-Major losses can be overwhelming and sometimes guidance from others can be invaluable in helping us move through our grief.
+We can get stuck in one of the stages of grief —such as denial, anger, depression, or just deep, unrelenting sadness—and have difficulty finding our way out.
+We may need additional help to move through prolonged grief and move on in our lives.
+Major losses can be overwhelming, and guidance from others can be invaluable in helping us move through our grief.

-I have been leading Grief and Loss retreats for the past 15 years.
-These events have helped hundreds of people move through stuck pain and find joy again.
+I have been leading Grief and Loss retreats for the past 25 years.
+At these events, people overcome stuck pain and take the first steps to find joy again.

-Many of those who attend have experienced grief for longer than a year or are stuck and need to find ways to go forward.
+Many who attend have experienced grief for longer than a year or are stuck and need to find ways to go forward.
+If the pain of grief continues for a very long time, there often are other feelings underneath the grief that needs to be acknowledged and worked through.
+Our retreats can help to identify these feelings and let them go.

 Lack of energy (tiredness)